 Think of this as a one-stop-shop for everything.

 The Chemical Guys kit has been developed to give you show winning shines on any black or dark-colored car, from start to finish.
 Even the high gloss soap has been specially formulated for perfect results.
 You will definitely want to use a proper foam cannon for application.

 The key to this is whether you want to just apply the wax and sealant, or start at the beginning with a full wash.
 For what it’s worth, I’d prefer someone else to do the dirty work (washing) and then take over.

 Perhaps the only other addition I’d make is a good clay bar, but how often are you going to clay the car?

 This is definitely the choice if you’re looking to complete the job of making your black paintwork look the best.

 As with any waxes or polishes, the building blocks to getting a lustrous finish are the most important elements.
-Applying any of these waxes to a badly contaminated car won’t work miracles, and nor will they magically make deep blemishes and scratches disappear … you need to put in the groundwork first.
+Applying any of these waxes to a badly contaminated car won’t work miracles.
+Nor will they magically make deep blemishes and scratches disappear.
+You need to put in the groundwork first.

-If you’re going to all the effort of some serious waxing, it’s probably worth claying the car first, then doing the regular steps for a full detailing.
-After you’ve finished the waxing, you can even go one step further and apply a paint sealant for the ultimate in protection.
+If you’re going to all the effort of some serious waxing, it’s probably worth claying the car first.
+Then, do the regular steps for full detailing.
+After you’ve finished the waxing, you can even go one step further and apply a paint seal for the ultimate in protection. ant